-At Kids Dental Center in Chandler, AZ, we provide a unique range of dental services to children of all ages, including:
+At Kids Dental Center, our Chandler, AZ pediatric dentists provide a unique range of dental services to children of all ages, including:

 - Preventive Therapies

 - Sedation Dentistry

 The 58 square miles of land that was to become the city of Chandler was purchased by Dr. Alexander John Chandler in 1891.
 Dr. Chandler secured over 80 acres of land and proceeded to build irrigation canals in what was then an infrastructurally barren desert landscape.

 Dr. Chandler then sought the help of architects to plan the structure of the town, businesses, homes, and parks.
 On May 17, 1912, he opened the Chandler townsite and invited people from across the nation to come to purchase property.
 Approximately 300 people came by train and purchased $50,000 in land that day.
 Terms of the land deeds were that landowners must build within one year.
 A year later there were businesses, homes, parks, and a still growing, busy town.

 Agriculture was still the largest business in town.
 There were cotton, grains, and alfalfa farms, with cotton farms being the most common and profitable.
 Many farmers also raised cattle, sheep, and even ostriches.
 Believe it or not, back then, ostrich feathers were a prized commodity for women’s clothing and accessories and could cost as much as $250 a pound!

 Today, the city holds annual Ostrich Festivals in remembrance of the role the ostrich farms played in the growth and wealth of the city.

 In 1920, the Town of Chandler was voted for and incorporated.
 Although this was during the Great Depression, most of Chandler's residents were not impacted.
 However, Dr. Chandler himself suffered economic adversity.
 He lost many investments during this period but was still able to retire comfortably.